-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 Google Tensor G2

-In day to day usage, I found the S23 Ultra to be one of the fastest smartphones out there.
-I put it through the ringer, constantly cycling between apps, taking tons of pictures and videos, jotting down notes, using split-screen multitasking to arrange my calendar, and more.
+In day-to-day usage, I found the S23 Ultra to be one of the fastest smartphones out there.
+I put it through the wringer, constantly cycling between apps, taking tons of pictures and videos, jotting down notes, using split-screen multitasking to arrange my calendar and more.
 By no means did I use the phone lightly, yet it was still able to keep up perfectly well with whatever I threw at it.

 I fired up Asphalt 9 like I do with most phones I test, and it ran perfectly well.
 I didn’t experience any dropped frames or slowdowns, and the phone stayed nice and cool the entire time.

-Compared to other phones I’ve tested like the iPhone 14 Pro Max, Pixel 7 Pro, and OnePlus 11, the S23 Ultra is a screamer.
+Compared to other phones I’ve tested like the iPhone 14 Pro Max, Pixel 7 Pro and OnePlus 11, the S23 Ultra is a screamer.
 It even feels snappier than the Pixel and, at times, the iPhone since Samsung’s software animations are quicker.

 Speaking of software, One UI 5.1 — based on Android 13 — is what you’ll get out of the box with the S23 Ultra.
 By far, this is the best version of Samsung’s skin I’ve come across.
 It’s nearly identical to One UI 5.0 in terms of functionality and looks (besides a few customization options for your lock screen and some changes in system apps), but it’s a lot more responsive and efficient this time around.